SsangYong Actyon

 The SsangYong Actyon /æk'ti:ən/ (Korean: 쌍용 액티언) is a compact SUV built by the South Korean automobile manufacturer SsangYong Motor from 2005 to 2011 for the first generation, and 2012 to 2018 for the second.
 It was available either as an SUV (Actyon) or as a pick-up truck (Actyon Sports).
 They replaced the SsangYong Musso and Musso Sports.
 The name is an amalgam of the words "action" and "young".
+In 2024, SsangYong under the new name KG Mobility reused the Actyon nameplate for the KGM Actyon, an SUV based on the KGM Torres.

 Overview

 Both are available 2WD or 4WD systems and a third generation common rail VGT turbo diesel engine, or a 2.3 litre overhead cam four cylinder petrol engine.

 The vehicle also comes with a double wishbone front suspension and a five-link rear end in addition to ESP (Electronic Stability Program).
 Along with ESP, the Actyon also comes with hill descent control as standard (on some models).

 The diesel engine sourced from Europe produces 104 kW of power at 4000 rpm and 310 Nm of torque at 2700 rpm.
 The 2.3 litre petrol engine produces around 110 kW at 5500 rpm and 214 Nm at 4500 rpm.

 Other optional equipment includes keyless entry, dual airbags, speed sensitive central locking, engine immobilizer and alarm, electric windows, child safety door locks and tray liner.
 Initially offered with a four speed automatic, the Actyon was later upgraded with a six speed automatic transmission sourced from Australian company Drivetrain Systems International.